finos/code-scanning/README.md

 In `node/package.json` you'll notice that the last `dependency` is `chokidar: 2.0.3`, which introduces 4 CVEs; however, the CVE scanning - which you can run simply using `npm install ; npm run scan-cves` passes, because `whitelist.json` instructs the scanner to ignore such issues.

-To enable the scanning on your repository, simply create a new file called `.github/workflows/cve-scanning.yml` and paste this content:
+To enable the CVE scanning on your repository, simply create a new file called `.github/workflows/cve-scanning.yml` and paste this content:

 ```
-name: Node.js CVE Scan
+name: Node.js CVE Scanning

 on:
   pull_request:
     paths:
       - 'package.json'
-      - '.github/workflows/node.yml'
+      - '.github/workflows/cve-scanning.yml'
   push:
     paths:
       - 'package.json'
-      - '.github/workflows/node.yml'
+      - '.github/workflows/cve-scanning.yml'
     schedule:
       # Run every day at 5am and 5pm
       - cron: '0 5,17 * * *'